seL4/microkit/docs/manual.md

 The `domain` element has the following attributes:

 * `name`: Name of the domain.
-* `length`: Length of time the domain will run each time it is active, in microseconds.
+* `length`: Length of time the domain will run each time it is active, in milliseconds.

 The `name` attribute of each `domain` element can be referenced in the `domain` attribute of a `protection_domain` element.